-Subsidized or unsubsidized federal loans available to matriculated students who are enrolled at least half-time.
-Students with financial need may borrow a subsidized loan, which means interest does not accrue on the loan while the borrower is in school.
-Regardless of financial need, eligible students will be offered an unsubsidized loan.
-Unsubsidized loans have a 6.8% fixed interest rate and interest accrues from time of disbursement.
+Subsidized or Unsubsidized Federal Loans are available to matriculated students who are enrolled at least half-time.
+Students with financial need may borrow a Direct Subsidized Loan, which means interest does not accrue on the loan while the borrower is in school.
+Regardless of financial need, eligible students will be offered a Direct Unsubsidized Loan.
+Unsubsidized loans first disbursed on or after July 1, 2014 and before June 30, 2015 are scheduled to have a 4.66% fixed interest rate and interest accrues from time of disbursement.
 Students are not required to pay interest while in school.
 Freshmen may borrow up to $5,500 with no more than $3,500 from subsidized, sophomores up to $6,500 with no more than $4,500 from subsidized, and junior/seniors up to $7,500 with no more than $5,500 from subsidized annually.
-Freshmen or sophomore independent students and dependent students whose parents are denied the PLUS loan may borrow up to an additional $4,000 unsubsidized loan annually, or up to an additional $5,000 unsubsidized loan annually as juniors or seniors.
+Freshmen or sophomore independent students and dependent students whose parents are denied the Direct PLUS loan may borrow up to an additional $4,000 unsubsidized loan annually, or up to an additional $5,000 unsubsidized loan annually as juniors or seniors.
 The loan borrowing limit for dependent undergraduate students is $31,000, while independent undergraduate students may borrow $57,500.
 No undergraduate can borrow in excess of $23,000 in subsidized funds.
-Subsidized loans for which the first disbursement is on or after July 1, 2013, are scheduled to have a 6.8% fixed interest rate.
-Note: for the 2013-2014 academic year, legislation is pending to maintain the interest rate on subsidized loans at the 2012-2013 academic year rate of 3.4%.
-All Federal Direct Stafford Loans will have a 1.051% origination fee.
+Subsidized loans for which the first disbursement is on or after July 1, 2014 and prior to June 30, 2015, are scheduled to have a 4.66% fixed interest rate.
+All Federal Direct Loans will have a 1.072% origination fee which will increase to 1.073% on October 1, 2014.
 Students planning to borrow for the first time must complete a master promissory note (MPN) and entrance counseling at www.studentloans.gov.

 4. Federal Direct PLUS Loans

-DL PLUS loans allow parents of dependent students to borrow the difference between the student's cost of attendance and any financial aid awarded to the student.
+Direct Parent PLUS allow parents of dependent students to borrow the difference between the student's cost of attendance and any financial aid awarded to the student.
 This loan requires the parent to complete and successfully pass a credit check.
-Repayment of principal and interest begins within 60 days of the final loan disbursement.
-PLUS loans for which the first disbursement is on or after July 1, 2013 will have a fixed interest rate of 7.9% and an origination fee of 4.204% will be deducted from the loan proceeds.
-Parents should apply online through the Federal Student Aid website www.studentloans.gov.
+Repayment of principal and interest begins within 60 days of the final loan disbursement unless otherwise deferred.
+PLUS loans for which the first disbursement is on or after July 1, 2014 and prior to June 30, 2015 will have a fixed interest rate of 7.21% and an origination fee of 4.288% will be deducted from the loan proceeds.
+Note loan fee will increase to 4.292% on October 1, 2014.
+Parents should complete the application and Master Promissory Note at the Federal Student Aid website www.studentloans.gov.